oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

      ![Regressed SQLs](./images/regressedsqls.png " ")

-6. Click on the SQL to review the SQL performance by analyzing the metrics and the plan changes.
+6. Click on the SQLID to review the SQL performance by analyzing the metrics and the plan changes.

      ![Regressed SQLs](./images/metrics.png " ")